This page provides an overview for the get_troopdata()

 that the data is drawn from.
 This argument can take on two values:

-with the default being
+TRUE or FALSE with the default being

-Users can specify the host
+Users can specify the host, startyear, and

-arguments as they would for the main function.
+endyear arguments as they would for the main function.
 The

 function will return data frame single data frame containing all of the